Doing business with Cheshire East Council

 Where to find help

 If you know of anyone committing any kind of fraud, whether an employee of the council, a member of the public or a company who may be contracted to work for the council then you need to report your suspicions.
 Referrals will be treated in the strictest confidence.
-Please refer to the whistleblowing policy below for further information and contact details.
+See the whistleblowing policy.

 Whistleblowing policy